huaweicloud/terraform-provider-huaweicloud/docs/resources/ces_alarmrule.md

 The `condition` block supports:

 * `period` - (Required, Int) Specifies the alarm checking period in seconds.
-The value can be 1, 300, 1200, 3600, 14400,
+The value can be 0, 1, 300, 1200, 3600, 14400,
   and 86400.

   Note: If period is set to 1, the raw metric data is used to determine whether to generate an alarm.
+When the value of `alarm_type` is **EVENT.SYS** or **EVENT.CUSTOM**, period can be set to 0.

 * `filter` - (Required, String) Specifies the data rollup methods.
 The value can be max, min, average, sum, and vaiance.